Skip to content

 I think that all of us should have a tree that we could look up to – – – a tree that can give you inspiration in time of need.
 Pick out your own tree and relate to it.
 Every time you need a source of inspiration – – – it will be there for you to look at.
 A tree may be hit by lightning and it goes on living – – – you know that you too can meet the storms of life and go on living because your tree did.”

-Her creative spirit lives on through her work and continues to touch hearts (like mine).
 We can all learn from her story.
 When the going gets tough, you keep going.
 Despite obstacles, she dug in and defied the odds.
 Frostic didn’t let physical disabilities or negative self-talk win.
-She was tough.
+She was tough, determined, and fiercely independent.
 She persisted.
-If she can do it, any of us can.
+If she can do it, any of us can…

 Marla R. Miller is an award-winning journalist, travel writer, and content marketing writer who lives in West Michigan.
 Please “like” or follow me on Facebook, X, Instagram, or LinkedIn.
 Let me help grow your business.
 Check out my Writing Services or Read My Work